1936 Hawker Hurricane Merlin Engine Flying Model Plans

 errors and add missing parts.

-mentioned above, including the original instructions.
-I have added
+mentioned above, including the complete original instructions.
+I

-to the original instructions, both on the plans sheets themselves,
+have added to the original instructions, both on the plans sheets

-and in a booklet of generic hints, that aids in building, covering,
+themselves, and in a file of generic hints, that aids in

-painting, balancing and flying the model when completed.
+building, covering, painting, balancing and flying the model when

 It